active-group/active-clojure/README.md

 #### Non generative option

 If you provide a value (uid) to the `nongenerative` option, the record-creation operation is nongenerative i.e., a new record type is created only if no previous call to `define-record-type ` was made with the uid.
 Otherwise, an error is thrown.
 If uid is `true`, a uuid is created automatically.
 If this option is not given (or value is falsy), the record-creation operation is generative, i.e., a new record type is created even if a previous call to `define-record-type` was made with the same arguments.

 #### Arrow constructor

 Default is `true`.

-If you provide the key:val pair `:arrow-constructor?`:`false`, the creation of the arrow-constructor of the `defrecord` call is omitted, i.e.
+If you provide the key:val pair `:arrow-constructor?`:`false`, the creation of the arrow constructor of the `defrecord` call is omitted, i.e.

 ```clojure
 (define-record-type Test {:arrow-constructor? false} (make-test a) ...)
 ```

-won't yield a function `->Test`.
+won't create a function `->Test`.

 #### Map protocol

 Default is `true`.

-If you don't want your records to implement the Map-protocols (in *Clojure* these are `java.util.Map` and `clojure.lang.IPersistentMap`, in *ClojureScript* `IMap` and `IAssociative`), you can provide the key:val pair `:map-protocol?`:`false` to the options map.
+If you don't want your records to implement the Map protocols (in *Clojure* these are `java.util.Map` and `clojure.lang.IPersistentMap`, in *ClojureScript* `IMap` and `IAssociative`), you can provide the key:val pair `:map-protocol?`:`false` to the options map.

 #### Remove default interfaces/protocols

-There are a number of interfaces, that our records defaultly implement (like e.g. aforementioned `java.util.Map`).
+There are a number of interfaces, that our records implement by default (like e.g. aforementioned `java.util.Map`).
 Providing key:val pair `:remove-interfaces`:`[interface1 interface2 ...]` will prevent the implementations of the given interfaces.